flancian/garden/entities.md

 # Entities

 - an [[agora]] is a [[catalog]] of [[entities]].
-	- everything that can be described has a nod
+	- everything that can be described has a node in the agora. write what you're thinking of in [[wikilinks]] and you can teleport yourself to a context for that object.